-A gorgeous example of the third state of Colton's New Mexico & Utah Territories, the first separately atlas map to focus on these newly created territories.
+A gorgeous example of this early state of Colton's New Mexico & Utah Territories, the first separately atlas map to focus on these newly created territories.
 This map was published repeatedly during the period 1855 to 1863, and shows the many ways in which the territories changed.

 A cornerstone map, exceptionally detailed and showing Fremont's 1844 and 1845 Routes, the Spanish trail from Los Angeles to New Mexico, Kearney's Route, Col. Washington's Expedition, the Cimarron Route and the location where Capt.
 Gunnison was ambushed by the Ute Indians.
 Locates numerous forts, roads, Indian information and the proposed route for the Pacific RR, and a host of early geographical features, including several rarely referenced river sinks and other features in Nevada.